Qihoo360/hbox/doc/faq.md

     ./LightGBM/lightgbm config=train_real.conf

-Also, user need to set the machine list file at the configuration which XLearning named as "lightGBMlist.txt" generated at the executive directory of each worker, like :
+Also, user need to set the machine list file at the configuration which XLearning named as `lightGBMlist.txt` generated at the executive directory of each worker, like :

     machine_list_file = lightGBMlist.txt